iaffs/iaffs/README.md

 I am not married to any technology, framework or language, but I enjoy cross-platform and app development :computer:

-I strive for becoming a kickass developer, and for some time that has been my main goal.
+I strive to become a kickass developer, and for some time that has been my main goal.